 Puerto Rico also possesses many historical monuments and ancient structures for visitors to learn about the culture.
 Fort San Cristóbal, the largest fort built in the new world by the Spanish, is a Unesco World Heritage site.
 Another fort worth visiting is the San Juan National Historic Site.

 Perhaps the most interesting attraction, however, is El Yunque, Puerto Rico’s rainforest.
 The forest contains extremely dense and beautiful plant life, walking trails, and exotic and endangered species.
 Whether you want to explore the rainforest, snorkel off the coast, or relax on the beach, Puerto Rico is an ideal destination.
+With so many cheap Caribbean flights, it’s a no-brainer to visit!

 5. St. Thomas